 Eberhardt and Kleikamp lacked specific information on the Polish defences, but assumed that the preliminary bombardment would soften the fortifications enough for the marines to capture Westerplatte.
 Kleikamp had been assured by the Danzig police that 'Westerplatte will be taken in 10 minutes'.
 Eberhardt himself was more cautious, estimating that 'a few hours' would be needed to overcome the Polish garrison, which the Germans estimated at no more than 100 men.

-On the early morning of 1 September, Schleswig-Holstein opened fire on the Polish garrison at a time stated variously as 04.45, 04.7 or 04.48.
+On the early morning of 1 September, Schleswig-Holstein opened fire with her 283-mm (11.14-in) main guns on the Polish garrison at a time stated variously as 04.45, 04.47 or 04.48.
 Soon after this, on Westerplatte, Sucharski radioed the nearby Polish military base on the Hel peninsula 'SOS: I am under fire.'
 The battleship’s initial bombardment was not very successful and failed to inflict a single casualty among the defenders as the ship’s proximity to its target meant that the shells of its heavier guns lacked the time to arm themselves and therefore failed to detonate on impact.

 At 06.22, the German marines radioed the battleship that they had sustained heavy losses and were withdrawing: by this time the casualties were about 50 Germans and eight Poles, most of them wounded.
 A longer bombardment from the battleship between 07.40 and 08.55 preceded a second attack and succeeded at knocking out the Polish field gun.The German marines attacked again from 08.35 to 12.30 but encountered mines, felled trees, barbed wire and intense fire.
 By 12.00, when the Germans retreated, Henningsen had been gravely wounded.
 Eberhardt called for air support, but this was delayed by adverse weather over Westerplatte.
 On that first day’s combat, the Polish side had lost four men killed and several wounded, while the Germans had suffered 16 men killed and about 120 wounded.